 Propagate Peperomia Hope through ground layering

-With trailing Peperomias this is quite straightforward.
+With trailing Peperomias this is relatively straightforward.
 The training vines sprout roots when in contact with soil.
 You can exploit this habit and twist back some of the trailing vines of the Hope plant into the soil.

 To assist the rooting process you may hold down the stem close to the soil with the help of hairpins.
 The roots will appear at the leaf nodes.

-Common problems with Peperomia Hope
+Common Problems with Peperomia Hope

 - Check the underside of leaves regularly because that’s where the bugs start appearing.
 If you spot even a single bug, pinch off the leaf immediately.